schadokar/schadokar.dev/content/posts/go-env-ways/index.md

 godotenv : STRONGEST_AVENGER = Thor
 ```

-> Just add the code in the end of the os package in the main function.
+> Just add the code at the end of the os package in the main function.

 ---

 ## Viper Package

-Viper is one of the most popular package in the golang community.
-Many Go projects are built using Viper including: Hugo, Docker Notary, Mercury.
+Viper is one of the most popular packages in the golang community.
+Many Go projects are built using Viper including Hugo, Docker Notary, Mercury.

 > Viper is a complete configuration solution for Go applications including 12-Factor apps.
-It is designed to work within an application, and can handle all types of configuration needs and formats.
+It is designed to work within an application and can handle all types of configuration needs and formats.
 Reading from JSON, TOML, YAML, HCL, envfile and Java properties config files

 > *For more information read the official documentation of [viper](https://github.com/spf13/viper)*